Hi, I’m Katie, and I’m a reusable snack bag junkie.

 The plastic coating on the inside is starting to flake off quite seriously, and we had to take them out of commission because I didn’t want little pieces of polyurethane getting in my kids’ food and mouths.

-We’ve had a selection of neat-os bags for at least a year now, and they have some great features (and one huge problem).
+We’ve had a selection of neat-os bags (currently unavailable) for at least a year now, and they have some great features (and one huge problem).

-- Neat-os bags come in large sizes too (pictured), which is so cool, because they’re the only reusable bag I know of that gets as big as a gallon zippered bag (and bigger!).
+- Neat-os bags come in large sizes too (pictured), which is so cool, because they’re one of the only reusable bags I know of that gets as big as a gallon zippered bag (and bigger!).

 - You can see through the bag without opening it, which is one advantage over just about every reusable snack bag we tested here.